JakeBellis/ECE497/hw02/README.txt

-﻿Etch – A – Sketch with Button Input:
+Etch – A – Sketch with Button Input:

 When the program starts, cursor starts in top left corner.